Does an NAD supplement really work? What the human trials, blood NAD data and null findings actually show, and how to tell if yours is doing anything.

 How long until an NAD supplement starts working?

-The blood NAD+ rise begins within two weeks at clinically studied doses, based on Conze 2019 and Trammell 2016.
+The blood NAD+ rise begins within a few weeks at clinically studied doses, based on the Conze 2019 dose-response data and Trammell 2016 single-dose kinetics.
 Biomarker shifts in the positive trials (Yoshino, Igarashi) appeared at 10 to 12 weeks.
 If you're tracking subjective effects, give it at least eight weeks before drawing conclusions.

 Is NMN or NR better?

 Both raise blood NAD+ in human trials.
-NR has a longer safety record and the FDA "no questions" letter (GRN 635).
+NR has the longer safety record and the FDA "no questions" letter (GRN 635).
 NMN has the positive Yoshino insulin sensitivity result and the Igarashi muscle function result.
-Choose the one with the form factor and route you can stick to.
+Pick the one with the form factor and route you can actually stick to.

 Does an oral NAD supplement work at all?